alpersonalwebsite/react/02_components.md

 ## Components or screens

-We use components to split our UI into reusable "blocks" that receive `props` (aka, data) and return, as we saw earlier, React elements.
+We use components to split our UI into reusable "blocks" that can receive `props` (aka, data) and return, as we saw earlier, React elements.

 You should name your component following the CamelCase (also called UpperCamelCase) convention.
 Example: `<ListOfRecords />`; use Lower Camel Case for DOM tags and HOC.

 In react there´re 2 types of Components:

+In relation to `paradigm`...
-1. Class components
+1. Class components (Object Oriented Programing)
+2. Functional components (Functional Programing)

+In relation to internal or `local state`
+1. Stateful components
-2. Functional or Stateless components
+2. Stateless, pure or presentational components (with no state management)

 If it´s possible (aka, no local state, no custom or life-cycle methods), use `functional components`